 3. It Regenerates Cells and Tissues

 If your dog isn’t getting enough sleep, their body is being robbed of precious time it needs to regenerate itself.
-Dogs’ bodies use most of the night to produce proteins that heal damage done to cells and tissues when they’re awake and more metabolically active.
-For this reason, lack of sleep actually accelerates joint damage by depriving the body of utilizing its natural healing abilities.
+Dogs’ bodies use most of the night to produce proteins that heal the damage done to cells and tissues when they’re awake and more metabolically active.
+For this reason, lack of sleep accelerates joint damage by depriving the body of utilizing its natural healing abilities.

 4. It Improves Overall Immune Function